mandemmike/AI-PASS/README.md

 ### [CNN](../ModelTrainingService/cnn_model_(self_training).ipynb) Model Architecture

-In this project, we have built multiclass classification models by using Keras library in python.
+In this project, we have built multiclass classification models by using Keras library in python by constructing of a convolutional neural network (CNN) to make an image classification model of the dataset to classify images based on a person's age & gender.
 The input layer is a single input type which are aligned and cropped faces as RGB images, corresponding to red, green and blue channels of an image.
-The neural network is built of three branches (age, gender and ethnicity) which are the features of the images for the prediction and used 2D-convolutional layers(3x) as set of default hidden layers for the image classification.
+The neural network is built of three layered_block branches (age, gender and ethnicity) which are the features of the images for the prediction and used 2D-convolutional layers as set of default hidden layers for the image classification.
 Stacked as;

 default Hidden layers => Conv2D -> "ReLU" Activation -> BatchNormalization -> MaxPooling -> Dropout.